gnugat/gnugat.github.io/_carew/posts/2014-07-23-learn-sf2-conclusion.md

 1. Symfony2 converts the HTTP request into a `Request` object
 2. the routing allows to execute a controller related to the current URL
-3. the controller receives the `Request` object as a parameter and mus return a `Response` object
+3. the controller receives the `Request` object as a parameter and must return a `Response` object
 4. Symfony2 converts the `Response` object into the HTTP response